This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - onion - Peruvians LOVE red onions, and I usually use red onion.
 A sweet onion is fine too.
 I usually take the time to soak my thin-sliced onions in a bowl of salted ice water as in my salsa criolla.

-- peppers - Rocoto peppers are typical, and if I have them, I use them.
+- peppers – Rocoto peppers are typical, and if I have them, I use them.
 NOTE: Rocoto peppers are hot!
 Fresno chiles are my preferred substitute.
 If you want to avoid the heat, substitute roasted red bell pepper.
-Alternatively, you can use jalapeños.
+Alternatively, you can use jalapeños or serranos.

-- black olives - I love black Peruvian olives while in Peru, but I have not been impressed with the brands I've found in the US.
+- black olives – I love black Peruvian olives while in Peru, but I have not been impressed with the brands I’ve found in the US.
+They tend to be soft.
 I use pitted kalamata olives.

 - cheese - Queso fresco is my first choice for this Peruvian salad.
 I love the fresh cheese in Peru, and this comes closest IMHO.
 Feta would be a good substitute.